-Asset protection is very important to anyone who wants to protect their estate for their beneficiaries.
-But, proper asset protection can be tricky.
+Asset protection is very important to anyone who wants to protect their estate but proper protection can be tricky.
 Asset protection planning is basically the process of evaluating all of your assets and arranging, or rearranging, them so you can protect them against loss.
 However, if not done correctly, you may cross the line into tax evasion or creditor fraud.
 Fraudulent transfers are a major concern in the area of estate planning.
-Here’s what you need to know.

 A fraudulent transfer, also referred to as a fraudulent conveyance, is the process of moving your assets to avoid creditors or legal liability.
 Whenever you convey assets for the purpose of defrauding a legitimate creditor, you are guilty of making a fraudulent transfer.
 The only intent required is knowing that your assets are at risk, or could be used to satisfy some legitimate legal obligation, and you move those assets out of reach.

 How to Avoid the Appearance of Fraud